Osteoware: History

 After the Native American Graves Protection and Repatriation Act (NAGPRA) was passed as a federal law in 1990, efforts were made in the field of biological anthropology to provide better documentation of skeletal remains.
 The Smithsonian does not fall under NAGPRA, but falls under the National Museum of the American Indian Act (NMAIA).
 Prior to the passing of NAGPRA, the NMAIA was passed by the U.S. Congress in 1989.
-This act is similar to NAGPRA, in that it requires the repatriation of Native American skeletal remains and spiritually significant artifacts to the tribes to which they belong.
+This act is similar to NAGPRA, in that it requires the repatriation of Native American skeletal remains and spiritually significant artifacts to the Tribes to which they belong.
 Osteoware grew out of these efforts.
 After Buikstra and Ubelaker's Standards for Data Collection from Human Skeletal Remains was published and began to be used by biological anthropologists as a field and data collection manual, the Smithsonian deemed it necessary to create a digital data entry system that was modeled after the work of these authors.

 Criticism

 Beside the buttons for adding individuals and for commingled inventories, one can use the database tracking system for commingled skeletal elements.
 This system is useful for keeping track of commingled remains during data collection and for future efforts at reassociation.
 The type of method and the time to use it when documenting commingled remains is not decided by the software, but by the individual entering the data.
-It is therefore difficult to discern when to identify which feature to use.
+It is, therefore, difficult to discern when to identify which feature to use.
 Osteoware also does not provide an option for 'Unknown' for the siding of a bone and it also does not incorporate provenience.
 Cargill, Grant, Oubre, and Danforth suggest that these two options would be beneficial additions to Osteoware.
 The Smithsonian has created a forum where users can offer criticisms and potential suggestions to improve Osteoware as a data collection tool.
-Currently, Osteoware is expanding its Taphonomy module to include the documentation of peri- and postmortem cut marks as well as partial versus complete cremation.
-Osteoware is also expanding beyond framework of Buikstra and Ubelaker's Standards for Data Collection from Human Skeletal Remains to include Postcranial Nonmetric Traits.
+Currently, Osteoware is expanding its Taphonomy module to include the documentation of peri- and post-mortem cut marks as well as partial versus complete cremation.
+Osteoware is also expanding beyond the framework of Buikstra and Ubelaker's Standards for Data Collection from Human Skeletal Remains to include Postcranial Nonmetric Traits.